What's In this Post

 The list above is just a small example of the simple things we can all do to improve service.

-When we work with organisations who want to stand out from the crowd from a service point of view.
-Yes we work on the big things.
+When we work with organisations that want to stand out from the crowd from a service point of view.
+Yes, we work on the big things.
 We help them to develop standards to measure the service against and ensure consistency but those standards always start with the same basic principles and they are to ensure the basics are right first before you do anything bigger.